yotann/bcdb/docs/memodb/json.md

-There are also some disagreements between floating point parsers; Ruby rounds the number `"-1.00000000000000065042509409911827826032367803636410424129692898e-308"` incorrectly, for example, although the MemoDB server is unlikely to produce a value with such an excessive number of digits.
+There are also some disagreements between floating point parsers; Ruby rounds the number `"-1.00000000000000065042509409911827826032367803636410424129692898e-308"` incorrectly, for example, although the MemoDB server will never produce a value with such an excessive number of digits.

 All in all, the best way to ensure the JSON is a faithful representation of the Node is to avoid the use of the client's floating-point parser and formatter.